 "Fish, especially fish skin, is a great source of collagen and is incredibly beneficial to your dog’s health in older age.
 And supplementing their diet with fish from a young age means that you’ll ensure their collagen levels are maintained throughout their life rather than waiting for the external signs of lowered collagen to show."

 So, is fish good for dogs?
 Here's the history of the dog's diet

 Remember, every dog is different, and there are certain factors to consider when determining what diet will best suit your dog's age, size and lifestyle.
-However, there are also general rules that you can follow to make sure your pet is getting a balanced diet and all they need.
+However, there are also general rules that you can follow to make sure your pet is getting a complete and balanced diet and all they need.